 The St. Croix Visitor Center at St. Croix Falls and the Namekagon Visitor Center at Trego are both accessible with exhibits, restrooms and a movie.
-Written scripts are available for the movie.
+Open caption, audio descriptions and assisted listening devices are available for the movie.

 Many picnic areas at landings have accessible picnic tables and vault toilets.
 Osceola Landing: across the river from Osceola, Wisconsin, has accessible picnic shelters, paths, drinking fountains, and toilets.